chenlinear/chenlinear.github.io/content/posts/20230927-google-podcasts-shuts-down.md

 >In January 2007 Google added video content from YouTube and Google Video to Reader.

-Why does every app wants to combine everything in the world?
+Why does every app want to combine everything in the world?
 WeiXin did that and it takes about 1 TB of storage in your phone.

 I really hope "Shuts Down" will not become a series in my posts.
 That would be sad.